prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/editor-window/index.en.md

 The far right part of the toolbar has track view and zoom options.

-Track view options allow selecxting how many tracks to display at the same time, and you can also shrink or expand the vertical zoom of selected tracks and busses.
+Track view options allow selecting how many tracks to display at the same time, and you can also shrink or expand the vertical zoom of selected tracks and busses.